 We recommend your own device for personal entertainment, or the use of gloves and hand sanitizer for onboard equipment (if available).

 Contracting COVID-19 while travelling

-The risk of contracting COVID-19 exists at home and worldwide.
-It is spread through person to person contact no matter where.
+The risk of contracting COVID-19 exists at home and worldwide regardless of your vaccination status.
+It is spread through person-to-person contact no matter where.
 Should you manifest symptoms of COVID-19 while out of province, you will be subject to local law regarding quarantine and contact tracing.
 Countries will differ on the medical costs associated with the treatment of COVID-19.
 Your medical insurance may not cover costs associated with the quarantine, change in travel plans, treatment, or air ambulance return with respect to COVID-19.

 Covering your Risks

 These policies and restrictions regarding medical coverage are subject to change and may be different than when you booked.
 Choices for coverage may change after you booked.

 For this reason, we strongly recommend purchasing the best supplier cancellation waiver available at the time of booking.
 We further recommend you enquiring carefully into the out-of-province medical coverage that you rely on specifically with respect to COVID-19 and purchase the best coverage possible.
 Should COVID-19 not be covered, you should still buy medical coverage for all other risks.
 Further, you can purchase separate air ambulance insurance that may cover complications related to COVID-19.

 The risk of loss is such that you should not rely solely on the included goodwill policy of the travel supplier(s).
 To be fully covered, purchase the supplier cancellation waiver AND insurance coverages, as these policies have gaps in protection.